mother-of-all-self-hosting/ansible-role-endlessh/docs/configuring-endlessh.md

 Endlessh-go can natively expose metrics to Prometheus.

 If you are looking for an integration, you can check out the MASH playbook.
-See [here](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/services/endlessh.md#integrating-with-prometheus-optional) for more information.
+See [this section of the documentation on the playbook](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/services/endlessh.md#integrating-with-prometheus-optional) for more information.

 ## Troubleshooting